 “I love my work and feel so privileged to do this for a living.
 This practice is first and foremost

 about developing a close relationship between the client, the pet, the staff, and the vet.

 When I was growing up in a small, rural community in Israel, our local vet lacked the great resources and technology that we have today, but he was always there for us and for our pets.
 I really enjoy building these kinds of relationships.
 I strongly believe that helping my clients understand the often complex medical issues facing their beloved pets, and guiding them through all the choices and options available to them, is one of my most important and rewarding roles as a vet.”

-Dr. Freiman’s family includes a wife, two sons and a daughter-in-law, plus a Jack Russell Terrier and a Cairn Terrier, both of whom accompany him to work every day.
+In 2015, Dr. Freiman co-founded Petriage, a veterinary telehealth platform that provides a unique user-friendly way for vets to communicate with clients and deliver care to pets remotely.
+Today he is one of the foremost experts in veterinary telehealth, and has been actively sharing his experience via webinars and lectures with veterinarians around the world.
+Dr. Freiman’s family includes a wife, two sons and his amazing granddaughters, Neli and Noa, plus a Jack Russell Terrier and a Cairn Terrier, both of whom accompany him to work every day.
 His hobbies include mountain biking, trail running, and reading.
 He is also an avid theater and movie-goer.

 /* Services */ ?>